First-order asymptotic perturbation theory for extensions of symmetric operators: Ordinary boundary triplets

+We recall that the spectrum of $H_t$ can be described via secular equations \cite{BK}.
 In this example, we will derive an Hadamard-type formula \eqref{BKHad} for the derivative of the eigenvalues of $H_t$.
 Such a formula is discussed in \cite[Proposition 3.1.6]{BK} for simple eigenvalues.
 The general case can be treated using \eqref{5.10newnew24} as follows.
 The boundary matrices describing the vertex conditions are given by $\wti X\times X_{t}$ and $\wti Y\times Y$ where

 and the matrices $\wti X$ and $\wti Y$ correspond to the vertex conditions at $\cV\setminus\{{\rm v_c}\}$.
 A direct computation gives

 For the eigenvalue $\lambda(t_0)$ of $H_{t_0}$ of multiplicity $m\in\bbN$ we use \eqref{5.10newnew24} to get